ppy/osu-wiki/wiki/Tournaments/SSR/1/en.md

 ### Match procedures

 1. A referee will create a multiplayer room 10 minutes before the scheduled match time.
-Players must join the lobby in that period.
+Players must join the lobby during that period.
    - The room settings are Game mode: "osu!mania", Team mode: "Head-to-head", and Score mode: "ScoreV2".
 The room name must follow the pattern of SSR: ({Player 1}) vs. ({Player 2}).
 The player mentioned first in the room name must occupy the first space in the room's player list, the player mentioned second in the room name must occupy the second space in the room's player list.
-2. Each player must use !roll once in the match's chatroom.
-After the rolls are set, match protocols will happen as described in BRACKET STAGE INFORMATION, Match Protocol, 3., where the player with the higher roll will be Player A.
+2. Each player must use `!roll` once in the match's chatroom.
+After the rolls are set, match protocols will happen as described in [bracket stage information, match protocol](#match-protocol), section 3, where the player with the higher roll will be Player A.
 3. Each player will receive one "tactical timeout" of 2 minutes, to be used as extra time to ban, pick, or ready for a beatmap.
 The tactical timeout may not be called on the opposing player's pick or ban phase.
-4. Players will be allowed 90 seconds for each pick/ban phase (as described on the bracket stage instructions section), and an additional 90 seconds to press the Ready button on their client before play commences.
+4. Players will be allowed 90 seconds for each pick/ban phase (as described on the bracket stage instructions section), and an additional 90 seconds to press the 'Ready' button on their client before play commences.
 If a player takes more time than allotted for either action, the procedures adopted will be as follows:
    - For the first occurrence:
      - The player will receive a verbal warning from the referee; in addition, the referee may opt to forcefully use the player's tactical timeout to allow for the player to pick.
      - If the player does not pick a map within 15 seconds from when the timer expires, the referee will apply the procedure for subsequent occurrences listed below, i.e. a random pick will be used for a pick timer, and the match will be forcefully started for a ready timer.